orbital-skylab/.github/profile/README.md

 email: admin@skylab.com
 password: Password123
 ```
+In the frontend application, you can log in using these credentials.

 If you wish to create another admin account, you will need to make a `POST` request while the backend application is running as outlined [here](https://github.com/orbital-skylab/skylab-backend/wiki/Administrators-Endpoints#create-a-new-account-with-administrator-role).